andy897221/L3_python/README.md

     PPIScores = {}
     for [X, Y] in candidatePPIs:
         U = n(X), V = n(Y)
-        uvPair = [all possible combinations for nodes between U and V] score = 0
+        uvPair = [all possible adjacent uv node pairs in U and V] score = 0
         for [u, v] in uvPair:
             score += 1/sqrt(|n(u)|*|n(v)|)